 >> doesn’t give shoppers a valid reason for consumers to pay higher prices for their bar of soap instead of buying a bar of Irish Spring.

-There isn’t a magic product that is guaranteed to give you high profits; your entire business must be set up to profit.
+A product alone won’t ensure a craft business is profitable; your entire business must be set up to profit.

-For more information on how to make your handmade business more profitable, check out THE SUCCESS PLANNER
+*For loads of simple tips on how to make your handmade business more profitable, check out THE SUCCESS PLANNER

 These are the costs of any materials required to create a “sale ready” product.